RajatJangra2653/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_12_ManageAzureADSmartLockoutValues.md

 ## Lab objectives
 In this lab, you will complete the following tasks:

-- Task 1 - Add Smart Lockouts
+- Exercise 1 - Task 1 - Add Smart Lockouts

 ## Estimated time: 15 minutes